-- Disabled toilet facilities these are available in the modular build but are not available in Villa V. - There is a disabled parking space in the main school car park. - As a need arises, the school will always investigate the possibility of reasonable adjustments to facilitate inclusion and, when viable, implement them.
+- Disabled toilet facilities are located throughout the building at ground floor and first floor levels.
+First floor facilities may be accessed by lift. - White lines have been painted on identified areas to aid access for those with a visual impairment. - As a need arises, the school will always investigate the possibility of reasonable adjustments to facilitate inclusion and, when viable, implement them.
 (For more information please refer to our School Accessibility Plan on our website)